ros2/tinyxml2_vendor/README.md

 temporary vendor package for tinyxml2

 `tinyxml2_vendor` will be removed in ROS 2 Lyrical Luth.
-Instead, use distributed packages which provides some functionality.
+Instead, use distributed package which provides same functionality.